Rishthegreat/Notes/School/Great Depression.md

 		- Hooverviles were mostly metal, but migrant camps were tents

 #### FDR and the New Deal
+- A very big swing to the left to the liberal ideas
 - Any program or law to combat the Great Depression during the 10 year period by Roosevelt or Congress is refered to as the New Deal
 - Roosevelt is inaugarated on March 4th 1933
 - The 3 “R”